 Heat Detectors shall be of the combination rate of rise, fixed heat type, unless environmental conditions require a fixed heat type.
 The detectors shall be rated properly for the prevalent environmental conditions at the installed location.
 They shall be tied into the fire alarm system, and shall be of the addressable type.
 Heat detectors shall be installed to comply with all requirements of NFPA 72, and other applicable code.

-Gas Detectors shall be incorporated in to the design for any lab/building/kitchen/etc.…using gas.
-They shall set off the building fire alarm system.
+Gas Detectors shall be incorporated into the design for any lab/building/kitchen/etc.…using gas.
+They shall activate the building fire alarm system.

-Carbon monoxide and Gas Detectors shall be coordinated with project requirements.
+Carbon monoxide and Gas Detector locations shall be coordinated with project requirements for such devices.
 If there is gas in an area, it will be required to have both gas and carbon monoxide detectors.

-Protective Housing: Audio/visual units located in Residence Life housing areas, or in other areas where there is a high risk of physical damage (gymnasiums, mechanical rooms etc.) shall have a protective wire housing UL listed for the purpose installed over the device.
+Protective Housing: Audio/visual units located in residence halls, or in other areas where there is a high risk of physical damage (gymnasiums, mechanical rooms etc.) shall have a protective wire housing over the device, UL listed for the purpose installed.

-Water Flow Alarms, Sprinkler Tampers, and other Sprinkler Supervisory switches shall comply with NFPA 72, 101, and other appropriate NFPA codes regarding the installation, locations, and sensitivity of flow alarms and sprinkler supervision.
+Water Flow Alarms, Sprinkler Tampers, and other sprinkler supervisory switches shall comply with NFPA 72, NFPA13 and other appropriate NFPA codes regarding the installation, locations, and sensitivity of flow alarms and sprinkler supervision.
 All such switches shall provide specific point annunciation.

 Monitor Modules shall be used to monitor a dry contact device, water flow, tamper, etc. and convert the signal to a specific point in the system.

-Control Relay Modules shall be used to provide a dry contact activation of a function such as AHU shutdown.
+Control Relay Modules shall be used to provide a dry contact activation of a function such as Air Handling Unit (AHU) shutdown.

-Magnetic Door Holders shall be used in conjunction with JCi Simplex True Alarm Smoke Sensors.
+Magnetic Door Holders shall be of the 24VDC type, used in conjunction with JCi Simplex True Alarm Smoke Sensors.
 Door holders will be released by the use of a control relay module.
 Smoke check door closer type devices, or other stand-alone type devices shall not be used.

 Control unit shall be installed in a suitable steel cabinet with hinged cover, secured with lock and key.
 The control panel shall be a JCi Simplex 4100ES type with audio voice capability, and shall include:

-- The secondary power supply shall be a battery back-up system provided by the fire alarm manufacturer that conforms to Section 2706.0 (OBBC) and appropriate NFPA codes, and shall be capable of operating the system under maximum normal load for 24 hours and then be capable of fifteen minutes operation in full evacuation mode.
+- The secondary power supply shall be a battery back-up system provided by the fire alarm manufacturer that conforms to Section 2702 OBBC and appropriate NFPA codes, and shall be capable of operating the system under maximum normal load for 24 hours and then be capable of fifteen minutes operation in full evacuation mode.

 - Reset switch, password protected.